Frequency maps reveal the correlation between Adversarial Attacks and Implicit Bias: Abstract

 \section{Abstract}

-\freefootnote{Code is available at \url{https://github.com/lorenzobasile/ImplicitBiasAdversarial}} Despite their impressive performance in classification, neural networks are known to be vulnerable to adversarial attacks.
-These attacks are small perturbations of the input data designed to fool the model.
-Naturally, a question arises regarding the potential connection between the architecture, settings, or properties of the model and the nature of the attack.
-In this work, we aim to shed light on this problem by focusing on the implicit bias of the neural network, which refers to its inherent inclination to favor specific patterns or outcomes.
-Specifically, we investigate one aspect of the implicit bias, which involves the essential Fourier frequencies required for accurate image classification.
-We conduct tests to assess the statistical relationship between these frequencies and those necessary for a successful attack.
-To delve into this relationship, we propose a new method that can uncover non-linear correlations between sets of coordinates, which, in our case, are the aforementioned frequencies.
-By exploiting the entanglement between intrinsic dimension and correlation, we provide empirical evidence that the network bias in Fourier space and the target frequencies of adversarial attacks are closely tied.
+Despite their impressive performance in classification tasks, neural networks are known to be vulnerable to adversarial attacks, subtle perturbations of the input data designed to deceive the model.
+In this work, we investigate the correlation between these perturbations and the implicit bias of neural networks trained with gradient-based algorithms.
+To this end, we analyse a representation of the network's implicit bias through the lens of the Fourier transform.
+Specifically, we identify unique fingerprints of implicit bias and adversarial attacks by calculating the minimal, essential frequencies needed for accurate classification of each image, as well as the frequencies that drive misclassification in its adversarially perturbed counterpart.
+This approach enables us to uncover and analyse the correlation between these essential frequencies, providing a precise map of how the network’s biases align or contrast with the frequency components exploited by adversarial attacks.
+To this end, among other methods, we use a newly introduced technique capable of detecting nonlinear correlations between high-dimensional datasets.
+Our results provide empirical evidence that the network bias in Fourier space and the target frequencies of adversarial attacks are highly correlated and suggest new potential strategies for adversarial defence.
+Code is available at \url{https://github.com/lorenzobasile/ImplicitBiasAdversarial}